 ‘Vivah’ means marriage, and ‘Panchami’ means fifth-day Vivah Panchami is celebrated on the fifth day of the Shukla Paksha during the month of ‘Margashirsha.’

-Vishwamitra’s Yajna was completed under the protection offered by Rama and Lakshmana, due to which the sage was highly pleased.
-Ensuing, the sage took the prince of Ayodhya to Mithila.
+Sage Vishwamitra’s Yajna was completed under the protection offered by Rama and Lakshmana, so the sage was highly pleased.
+Ensuing, Guru Vishwamitra took the prince of Ayodhya to Mithila.
 At the same time, King Janaka, the ruler of Mithila, was conducting a contest to choose the right match for his daughter Sita.

 During the grand marriage ceremony, the brothers of Rama, namely Bharata, Lakshmana, and Shatrughan, were also married to Mandavi, Urmila, and Shuddhakirti, respectively.

-Vivah Panchami is considered a very auspicious day as it marks the ceremonial marriage anniversary of Rama and Sita.
+Vivah Panchami is considered a very auspicious day as it marks the ceremonial wedding anniversary of Shri Ram and Mata Sita.
 Hence, the celebrations begin several days in advance in many places in Nepal and India.

-The celebrations of Vivah Panchami are specifically notable in Lord Rama temples, particularly in the Mithilanchal region, Nepal, Ayodhya, and other areas of North India.
+The celebrations of Vivah Panchami are notable in Lord Rama temples, particularly in the Mithilanchal region, Nepal, Ayodhya, and other areas of North India.
 The day holds immense significance at Janakpur in Nepal, as it is believed that the first ceremony was held there.
-Along with Janakpur, the festival is celebrated with great enthusiasm and zeal in Ayodhya, the birthplace of Lord Ram.
+Along with Janakpur (birthplace of Maa Sita), the festival is celebrated with great enthusiasm and zeal in Ayodhya, the birthplace of Lord Ram.